Wooded Banks of the Hiking Club Trail at Fort Snelling State Park

 The Hiking Club Trail at Fort Snelling State Park & other things to do

-Fort Snelling State Park is a day-use-only park that is a little slice of heaven for outdoor enthusiasts in Minneapolis and St Paul.
-The park has hiking, and fishing plus a couple well know rivers!
+Fort Snelling State Park is a day-use-only park that is a little slice of heaven for outdoor enthusiasts in Minneapolis and St. Paul.
+The park has hiking and fishing plus a couple of well-known rivers!

 It was a running joke in my family, the Minnesota State Parks Hiking Club Trail closest to home is the hardest to get.
 Not because of its location, hidden hiking club sign, or timing, but because mother nature keeps getting in the way.